"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 SUMMARY

 If one wanted to take all/most of the treatments above, here is how I might do it.
 These are ADULT doses below.
-Important: this is not medical advice nor is it a treatment protocol.
-This is based on current available research and my opinions as a pharmacist.
+Important: this is not medical or pharmaceutical advice.
+This is based on current available research as of September 2024 and on my opinions as a healthcare professional.

 Days 1 - 5 for those who take Paxlovid: